monolithpl/taboo-cards/README.md

-# domino-wizard
+# taboo cards
-Create Domino Cards for ESL conversation classes (or just for a fun evening with friends) with simple to use [wizard](http://monolithpl.github.io/taboo-cards/)
+Create Taboo Cards for ESL conversation classes (or just for a fun evening with friends) with simple to use [wizard](http://monolithpl.github.io/taboo-cards/)

 ### features
 - automatically creates ready-to-print taboo cards from list of words